ArmantoArisRoutsis/100_Days_Of_Code/Day-03__Treasure-Island/Readme.md

 # Day 03

+## Treasure Island

+##### A simple text based adventure game.
+The user is given multiple option of paths he can take in order to win the game.
 You can view this application live by clicking [this link.](https://repl.it/@ArisRoutsis/treasure-island-start-1#main.py)